-Upward pressures came mainly from cost of food (up 3.1 percent), clothing and footwear (up 1.8 percent), education (up 1.5 percent) and recreation and culture (up 0.7 percent).
+Upward pressures came mainly from cost of food (+ 2.5 percent), clothing and footwear (up 1.8 percent), education (+2.0 percent), education (+1.5 percent), medical care (+0.7 percent) and recreation and culture (+0.7 percent).

 Core consumer prices including oil products but excluding fresh food rose 0.1 percent in June from a year earlier, the same pace as in the previous month.
 The so-called core-core inflation which excludes food and energy prices rose 0.6 percent, accelerating from a 0.4 percent rise in May.